rachel-padworski/Marvel_cli/README.md

 # Marvel

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/marvel`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to the world of Marvel where you'll find a search engine for all characters using the Marvel API.
+You'll be able to view their name, bio, and number of comics they are in.
+Enjoy!

 ## Installation